iterative/dvc.org/content/docs/command-reference/artifacts/get.md

 ## Description

-Provides an easy way to download artifacts tracked in a DVC project.
+Provides a way to download artifacts tracked in a DVC project.
-`dvc artifacts get` supports downloading artifacts both from the [Studio Model Registry](/doc/studio/user-guide/model-registry) and from DVC remotes.
 Unlike `dvc get`, `dvc artifacts get` supports downloading an artifact by name, rather than by path.
+Likewise, `dvc artifacts get` supports downloading a registered artifact version or stage, instead of requiring a specified Git revision.

+`dvc artifacts get` also supports downloading artifacts both from the [Studio Model Registry](/doc/studio/user-guide/model-registry) and from DVC remotes.

 <admon type="tip">